remarcmij/hyf-dutch/README.md

 ## Installation

-After cloning the repository from GitHub, type the following command to install node dependencies:
+After cloning the repository from GitHub, `cd` into the `hyf-dutch` directory and type the following command to install the node dependencies:

 ```
 npm install